Jordan Love vs. Jimmy Garoppolo in Week 5

 Packers Defensive Stats

-- Against the run, the Raiders' defense has been ineffective this season, as it ranks 25th in the league with 537 rushing yards allowed (134.3 per game).
+- Against the run, the Raiders' D ranks 16th in the NFL with 537 rushing yards allowed (134.3 per game) and 14th with four rushing touchdowns allowed.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.